TheN008/trigonometry/README.md

 # How to use this?
   First things first, this was not made for scientists so you can directly input your measures in degrees.
-  Later the program converts your degrees into radians and computes what it has to If you're already into trying this, here is how you "should" try this.
+  Later the program converts your degrees into radians and computes what it has to.
+  If you're already into trying this, here is how you "should" try this.
   You could actually give a degree measure either when instantiating or when calling the respected trig functions.